Italy - Croatia ferry routes 2023

 Ferry from Pesaro to Mali Lošinj

-The Pesaro - Mali Lošinj ferry connection is served with up to 3 weekly departures, with the trip lasting around 3.5 hours.
-Tickets prices start at about €95.
+The Pesaro - Mali Lošinj ferry connection is operated with up to 3 weekly departures (usually on Saturdays, Mondays and Thursdays), with the trip lasting around 3.5 hours.
+Ticket prices start at about €90.

 Ferry from Pesaro to Novalja

-Pesaro is normally connected to the town Novalja by ferry once a week in the summer season.
+Pesaro is normally connected to the town of Novalja by ferry once a week in the summer season.
 The trip takes around 5.5 hours and a single ferry ticket costs a bit more than €100.

 The lush green landscape and beautiful waterfront of Mali Lošinj